 Every morning I step on the scale to weigh in.
 It’s best to do this on an empty stomach and preferably using the same scale each time.
 If you weigh in using a different scale, you may see fluctuations in weight due to the way the scale is calibrated.
 I admit that I hadn’t stepped on the scale for quite a while since I finished a recent detox and it made a huge difference.

-I know for me emotional eating is my main problem.
-I don’t have a big sweet tooth, don’t drink soft drinks or junk food and always strive to eat healthily.
+Emotional eating is a big issue for me.
+I don’t have a sweet tooth, don’t drink soft drinks or junk food and always strive to eat healthily.
 I just eat too much.
-As much as I love avocados and nuts, which are both nutritious foods, if I don’t watch out, I add massive calories to my day.
+If I mindlessly snack on even healthy, nutritious foods I will add massive calories to my day.

 A little humor makes it more fun

 The tips and quizzes are injected with playfulness but also give you valuable insights into what you can do to achieve success.
-It also addresses frustrations you may have as you go through the process.
+They address some of the frustrations you may have as you go through the process.
 I’m finding it to be a positive and effective experience overall.

 To join and get started is affordable in my opinion.
 It’s sort of like purchasing a nice pair of shoes but won’t hurt your feet.
 As of 6/29/2019, this is the pricing structure.